 - 90 days in a combat zone

 - 6 years of drilling as a reservist or national guard

 Here is the link for eligibility rules:

-The typical loan limits for no money down are as follows:
+The typical loan limits for no money down in 2019 are as follows:

 These are the amounts for most locations in the U.S., but you should look up your location on the VA website.
 Some locations have limits quite a bit higher, such as Alaska, Hawaii, Guam, and the U.S. Virgin Islands.